 At the ANNO 1465 site, you can enter two of the four cottages; you can look inside through the windows of the other two.
 The rest of the museum is fully accessible save for a few minor elements.
-The audio guides are currently unavailable.
-At the Atlantikwall site, we have developed a completely new route avoiding any covered and narrow spaces.
-You cannot enter most of the bunkers.
+Due to the corona measures, not all bunkers on the Atlantikwall are accessible, there is an adapted corona course.
+In ANNO 1465 you cannot enter all houses.
 You can look inside several bunkers and large photo panels showing the interior of the closed spaces have been installed.
-Additional information panels have been installed to replace the audio guides, which are not handed out.
+Additional information panels have been installed.
 This way, you will be safely outdoors for most of the time and walk along a lovely route between the bunkers and other relics from both world wars.
-You will also pass through some trenches that were normally closed to the public.
-From 1 July onwards, the route will feature a treasure hunt and guides will provide information at fixed locations on weekends.
+The route features a treasure hunt for children.
 The Hast Collection and ‘Atlantic Wall’ exhibition by Stephan Vanfleteren are temporarily closed.
 The temporary exhibition ‘Bang Bang’ by Jonas Vansteenkiste and Veerle Michiels is open to the public, as is the exhibition on the First World War on the coast at the Green Checkered House.

 Can I go for a walk in the scenic park?

 Yes you can.
 Come and get a breath of fresh air, enjoy the wildlife or conclude your visit with a free photo exhibition.
-From 1 July onwards, the new photo exhibition ‘Atlantikwall in Bird's Eye View’ will teach you more about the Atlantic Wall, archaeology and the study of aerial photographs from the Second World War.
+The photo exhibition ‘Atlantikwall in Bird's Eye View’ will teach you more about the Atlantic Wall, archaeology and the study of aerial photographs from the Second World War.
 It also features a unique aerial photo panorama of the entire Belgian coast from 1945.

 Are any educational activities and materials available for children?

 We organise several treasure hunts and fun activities for children.
-The Atlantikwall treasure hunt is available at the reception desk on a daily basis from 1 July onwards.
+The Atlantikwall treasure hunt is available at the reception desk on a daily basis.
 You can also find fun assignments on the panels of the photo exhibition in the scenic park.
-In the ANNO 1465 museum, you can take part in a colouring competition.
 You can find an overview of all activities in our activity calendar (link to activity calendar) and on the Facebook page (link to Facebook).